Skin Concern:

 Aging & Genetics – Some pigmentation issues are hereditary or develop with age.

-Types of Skin Pigmentation
+Types of Sun Spots & Pigmentation

 Patchy brown or gray discoloration, often on the cheeks, forehead, or upper lip.